High Blood Pressure (Hypertension)

 What to limit or cut out to avoid making it worse

-High sugar intake promotes insulin resistance, weight gain, and inflammation—all of which contribute to sustained hypertension.
-Fructose in particular has been shown to increase uric acid levels, which reduces nitric oxide and constricts blood vessels.
+High sugar intake leads to weight gain, insulin resistance, and increased inflammation—all of which raise blood pressure.
+Fructose in particular has been shown to increase uric acid levels, which reduces nitric oxide and stiffens blood vessels.

-These foods combine high sodium, saturated fat, and refined carbohydrates in a single meal, often delivering 1500-2500 mg of sodium per serving.
-The saturated fat also promotes arterial plaque buildup, worsening arterial stiffness and blood pressure over time.
+These foods combine high sodium, saturated fat, and refined carbohydrates in a single meal, often exceeding 1,500 mg of sodium per serving.
+The saturated fat also promotes arterial stiffness, compounding the blood-pressure-raising effect.

 Top 7 Supplements For High Blood Pressure (Hypertension)